himoose/user-docs/docs/features/content-briefs.md

    - Additional citations and sources
    - Current information beyond training cutoff

 ---

 ## Tips for best results

-- **Use specific, natural language keywords**: "best CRM for real estate agents" > "CRM software"
 - **Choose the right template**: Blog for informational, Landing Page for commercial, Product Page for transactional
 - **Use Depth analysis for competitive niches**: More data = better insights in crowded markets
 - **Review secondary keywords before writing**: Organize by priority to focus your content
-- **Address PAA questions in your content**: Creates opportunities for featured snippets
+- **Address PAA questions in your content**: Creates opportunities for featured snippets and AI overviews
-- **Match or exceed recommended word count**: Based on what's currently ranking
-- **Update briefs for evergreen content**: Re-run briefs quarterly to catch SERP changes
-- **Check AI Overview data**: If Google shows an AI Overview, study it to understand how to rank
-- **Export for your team**: PDFs work great for briefing freelance writers
+- **Export for your team**: PDFs or Doc files work great for briefing freelance writers
 - **Combine with Brand Voice**: Reference your brand voice guidelines when writing from the brief

 ---